Di Maria sends Argentina through in tense finale

 Like Brazil, Costa Rica, the Netherlands, Germany and France before them, they had to suffer much more than in the group stage before finally booking their place.

-Although Argentina dominated the match, their attacks lacked variety and Switzerland, brilliantly marshaled by veteran coach Ottmar Hitzfeld in his last game in charge, defended superbly.
+Although Argentina dominated the match, their attacks lacked variety and Switzerland, brilliantly marshalled by veteran coach Ottmar Hitzfeld in his last game in charge, defended superbly.

 Hitzfeld is now retiring following a career in which he has won seven Bundesliga and two Champions League titles.